-Robert F. Kennedy’s death shook the country to its core and for millions of Americans, including Paul Fusco, seemed to represent the end of hope.
-In 1968, Fusco was a staff photographer for Look magazine.
-He was commissioned to document all the events surrounding the funeral, including the eight-hour journey from New York to Washington, D.C., on the train that carried Kennedy’s coffin.
-Fusco also photographed the mourners who gathered at St. Patrick’s Cathedral in New York, and the dramatic night burial in Arlington National Cemetery with members of the Kennedy family.
-Newly discovered photographs are presented alongside classic images of the funeral train that have been seared into the public consciousness from two previous iterations of the work, a 1999 limited-edition and the 2000 trade edition, both long-out-of-print.
+As a staff photographer for “Look” magazine in 1968, Fusco was commissioned to document all of the events surrounding the funeral.
+In addition to capturing the thousands of Americans who stood by the railroad tracks to greet the funeral train carrying Kennedy’s coffin, he also photographed the mourners gathered at St. Patrick’s Cathedral in New York, as well as the dramatic night burial in Arlington National Cemetery.
+In this volume, newly discovered photographs are presented alongside classic images of the funeral train that have been seared into public consciousness from two previous iterations of the work: a 1999 limited edition and the 2000 trade edition, both long out-of-print.